itsaboutcode/expressjs_notes/README.md

 # [ExpressJS](https://expressjs.com/)

-These instructions guide us through the process of creating **Application Programming Interfaces (APIs)** using the **Representational State Transfer (REST)** standard.
+These instructions guide us through creating **Application Programming Interfaces (APIs)** using the **Representational State Transfer (REST)** standard using the ExpressJS framework.
+Express is an unopinionated web framework, written in JavaScript and hosted within the Node.js runtime environment.
 MongoDB will be employed as the database.

 ### Creating ExpressJS Project